 Dreaming of visiting Banff National Park is free.
 But how much does a vacation in Canada’s oldest national park actually cost?
 In this article, you’ll find a handy overview of average low and high season prices for car rental, hotels and tours, and admission fees for attractions.

-I can imagine you’re looking forward to visiting Banff National Park.
-Exploring new horizons is always exciting.
+I can imagine that you’re looking forward to visiting Banff National Park.
+It is always exciting to explore new horizons.
 The good news is that this stunning destination never fails to impress.
-The bad news is that you need a big wallet to be able to spend time in Banff.
+The bad news is that you need a big wallet to spend time in Banff.

-As it goes with major tourist destinations, prices tend to be high, very high.
-This article provides an insight into what to expect; in other words: what budget do you need to spend one, two, three or even four weeks in the park?
+As with any major tourist destination, prices tend to be very high.
+This article will give you an idea of what to expect; in other words: What is your budget for one, two, three or even four weeks in the park?

-Of course this article can only provide a general overview as prices fluctuate day by day.
-How expensive your Banff vacation will be, ultimately depends on your desires and standards.
-One thing’s for sure: you can always make it even more expensive.
+Of course, this article can only provide a general overview as prices fluctuate daily.
+How much your Banff holiday will cost is ultimately up to you.
+One thing is for sure: you can always make it more expensive.

-I included average car rental prices, hotel prices, and tour prices in the overview.
-I also included admission fees for paid attractions.
+I have included average car hire, hotel and tour prices in the table.
+I have also included entrance fees for paid attractions.

 Table of Contents

 How Much Does Car Rental Cost in Banff?